-There are two Year 2 classes and there are three full time teaching assistants across both classes.
+There are two Year 2 classes with two teaching assistants across both classes.
 During your child’s time in Year 2, we encourage them to become more independent and strive to do their very best.

-Every morning, the pupils have a Literacy and Numeracy lesson.
-They are taught phonics and reading comprehension four times a week.
+Every day, the pupils have an English and Maths lesson.
+They are taught phonics and reading comprehension every morning.
 The scheme that we use is called ‘Read Write Inc.’.

 Letters to parents